 After graduating from the University of Virginia with a B.A. in psychology, Rene returned to Charleston and began a master’s program in Clinical Counseling at The Citadel.
 She became a paralegal at Rosen Hagood while attending graduate school, initially working full-time on the Charleston County school desegregation case.
 She later expanded into family law, employment discrimination matters and other forms of general litigation.

 Rene is a member of the South Carolina Bar and the American Bar Association.
 She is Co-Chair of the Membership Committee of the Women’s Caucus of the South Carolina Association for Justice, and participates in mentorship programs with the South Carolina Bar and the Charleston School of Law.
-Rene is also active in leadership roles at St. Andrew’s Church and continues to take cases from Charleston Pro Bono Legal Services.
+Rene is also active in leadership roles at St. Thomas’s Church and continues to take cases from Charleston Pro Bono Legal Services.

 She maintains an AV Preeminent® rating, the highest professional rating, in the Martindale-Hubbell Law Directory, and has been named to the South Carolina Rising Stars list.